Nature Poems: June 2015: The grass ate my boots - a nature poem composed by Grant M. Mc Ilrath

 Many people do not take the time to observe the species at their very feet, instead they trample them in search of the 'BIG 5" (The Big Five) and others...without species like this dung beetle that protects the very basal level of the ecology pyramid, larger species would not even survive.
 Please protect all our species and not only the 'biggest' or the most endangered, all require protection!

 Observations from the personal film archives of Grant M. Mc Ilrath - A.K.A - The Meerkat Man from The Meerkat Magic Conservation Project in The Meerkat Magic Valley Reserve which forms the territory of The Ungulungu Wild and Free meerkat / meerkats / suricate / suricates range.

 Nature Poems: The Silent Call by Grant M. Mc Ilrath

-Submitted by Grant on Saturday, October 19 @ 17:28:27 SAST As a professional wildlife research biologist and Nature Conservationist I (Grant M. Mc Ilrath - A.K.A - The Meerkat Man) often stare in complete wonder at the natural world around me, and often feel inspired to try and capture the essence of what I experience, by painting it in words.
+Submitted by Grant on Saturday, October 19 @ 17:28:27 UTC As a professional wildlife research biologist and Nature Conservationist I (Grant M. Mc Ilrath - A.K.A - The Meerkat Man) often stare in complete wonder at the natural world around me, and often feel inspired to try and capture the essence of what I experience, by painting it in words.

 This poem is dedicated to all the thousands of meerkat friendly visitors from around the world who have heard the cicada when visiting me over the years.